KremnaCompanyChatBot/Dashboard-Reporting/README.md

 Test
 Build & Dockerize
-Deploy (manuel onay ile)
+Deploy (with manual approval)

-📊 Raporlama Modülleri
+📊 Reporting Modules

-Overview Dashboard: Genel metrikler (aktif kullanıcı, mesaj hacmi, ortalama yanıt süresi) User Insights: Kullanıcı aktivite trendleri
+Overview Dashboard: General metrics (active users, message volume, average response time) User Insights: User activity trends
-Channel Reports: Kanal bazlı etkileşim raporları
+Channel Reports: Channel-based interaction reports

-👨‍💻 Katkı Rehberi
+👨‍💻 Contribution Guide

-Yeni özellik için dal oluştur:
+Create a branch for the new feature:

-git checkout -b feature/<özellik-adı>
+git checkout -b feature/<feature-name>

-Testleri çalıştır:
+Run tests:

 npm run test
-PR açıklamasında değişiklik amacını açıkla.
+Explain the purpose of the change in the PR description.
-Kod gözden geçirme (review) sonrası merge yapılır.
+Merge after code review.

-🪪 Lisans
+🪪 License

-Bu proje Kremna Company’ye aittir.
+This project belongs to Kremna Company.
-Tüm hakları saklıdır.
+All rights reserved.

-📫 İletişim
+📫 Contact

 Project Management: suaybdemir1@gmail.com

-Not: Gerçek zamanlı (Realtime) mesajlaşma ve olay yayınlama altyapısı bu repo kapsamı dışındadır.
+Note: The real-time messaging and event publishing infrastructure is outside the scope of this repository.
-Bu repository yalnızca dashboard ve raporlama fonksiyonlarını içerir.
+This repository only contains dashboard and reporting functions.